 How to disable web page translation on Microsoft Edge Chromium

-2. We go to the menu on the left at “Languages"Then disable the option"Offer to translate pages that are not in a language you read"
+2. Go to the menu on the left at "Languages"Then disable the option"Offer to translate pages that aren't in a language you read".

 After you disable this option, you will no longer be asked if you want to translating a visited web page.

-The tutorial is done on macOS with Microsoft Edge Chromium, but most likely in the same way is disabled on the dedicated version of Windows 10.How to disable web page translation on Microsoft Edge Chromium
+The tutorial is done on MacOS with Microsoft Edge Chromium, but most likely in the same way it is deactivated on the dedicated version Windows 10.How to disable web page translation on Microsoft Edge Chromium